ioBroker/ioBroker.javascript/docs/de/blockly.md

 This is just a help block to send internal system message (sendTo) to any adapter.

-Of course you can use custom function block to do anything crazy, and to send messages too.
+Of course, you can use custom function block to do anything crazy, and to send messages too.

 You can define your own parameters for sendTo command: